 I’m not about to become a sudoku master any time soon, but you never know.
 A girl can dream, right?
 In the meantime, I’ll continue making my mini cakes in the kitchen.
 If you ask me, that just takes the cookie.

-Drop rounded tablespoons of the dough onto an ungreased cookie sheet, approximately 1 - 2" apart from the others.
-Bake for 9 - 12 minutes, depending on your preference.
+- Drop rounded tablespoons of the dough onto an ungreased cookie sheet, approximately 1 to 2" apart from the others.
+Bake for 9 to 11 minutes, depending on your preference for softness vs. crispiness.

 Check out the conversation on G+: